Triketos/SHRIFT-Translation/README.md

 chapters in progress#MTLed
 > END STRING
 ```
 The only scripts whose text is extracted are custom scripts.
-Thay can be tricky sometimes and RPGMTrans can't be trusted with it.
+They can be tricky sometimes and RPGMTrans can't be trusted with it.
 ```
 > BEGIN STRING
 "件名：理由